 Easter eggs are a tradition I can appreciate, with a beautiful significance at this time of year.
 Of course I have some suggestions when it comes to how to dye easter eggs naturally.
 Check out this post for more on that!

 When using fake plastic Easter eggs to hide treasures, instead of candy fill the eggs with small items like coins or “points” that can be used “buy” bigger prizes from a box.
 Better yet, hide real eggs or create a scavenger hunt with clues that ends at a fun prize or destination!

 And When There’s Time: Try Homemade!

 Just say no to the neon jelly beans and marshmallow chickens!
-Skip the chocolate bunnies and Cadbury eggs completely, or at least consider making healthier chocolate, marshmallows, or gelatin fruit snacks (maybe in an Easter-themed mold!).
+Skip the chocolate bunnies and Cadbury eggs completely and consider making healthier chocolate, marshmallows, or gelatin fruit snacks (maybe in an Easter-themed mold).

 And although it’s not as convenient, homemade candy comes with a bonus: quality time together preparing for Easter.

 If there just isn’t time for homemade (sometimes there just isn’t!), Thrive Market has a great selection of candy made with more natural ingredients.